 Which TV shows are doing the best?
 The worst?
 Cancelled or renewed?
 Wondering how your favorite series are doing in the ratings?
-Here are the season average ratings of the 2020-21 network TV shows — through the end of week 12 (Sunday, December 13, 2020).
+Here are the final season average ratings of the 2021-22 network TV shows — through the end of week 12 (Sunday, December 12, 2021).

-ABC shows (so far): 20/20, America’s Funniest Home Videos, American Housewife, The Bachelorette, Big Sky, Black-ish, Card Sharks, Celebrity Family Feud, The Con, The Conners, Dancing with the Stars, Emergency Call, For Life, The Goldbergs, The Good Doctor, The Great Christmas Light Fight, Grey’s Anatomy, Match Game, A Million Little Things, Press Your Luck, Station 19, Supermarket Sweep, and Who Wants to Be a Millionaire.
+ABC shows (so far): 20/20, Abbott Elementary, America’s Funniest Home Videos, The Bachelorette, Big Sky, Celebrity Wheel of Fortune, The Conners, Dancing with the Stars, The Goldbergs, The Good Doctor, The Great Christmas Light Fight, Grey’s Anatomy, Home Economics, A Million Little Things, Queens, The Rookie, Shark Tank, Station 19, Supermarket Sweep, and The Wonder Years.

 Note: If you’re not seeing the updated charts, please try reloading the page.
 You can also view them here.